 The HRC Foundation utilizes the HEI to encourage healthcare providers to adopt best practices for LGBT employees, patients and their families, as well as provide trainings and best practices.
 By significantly increasing awareness of how hospitals and healthcare facilities are treating LGBT patients and employees across the country, LGBT people and their families are better equipped when it comes time to choosing a healthcare provider that is best suited for their needs.

 Expanding Equality in the South

 In the spring of 2014 HRC unveiled Project One America, a comprehensive campaign to dramatically expand LGBT equality in the South through permanent campaigns in Mississippi, Alabama and Arkansas.
-The first of its kind campaign exclusively works for LGBT equality in Mississippi, Arkansas and Arkansas and focuses on making progress on three fronts – changing hearts and minds, advancing enduring legal protections and building more inclusive institutions for LGBT people from the church pew to the workplace.
+The first of its kind campaign exclusively works for LGBT equality in Mississippi, Alabama and Arkansas and focuses on making progress on three fronts – changing hearts and minds, advancing enduring legal protections and building more inclusive institutions for LGBT people from the church pew to the workplace.
 Since the implementation of Project One America, Alabama became the 37th state, plus Washington, D.C., with marriage equality.

 In the fall of 2014, HRC launched a new public education and engagement campaign in Mississippi called All God’s Children.
 With faith at the center of the effort, the campaign was built around four consecutive weeks of television ads and was amplified by robust direct mail, phone banking operations, telephone town halls, billboards, online advertising and door-to-door conversations.
 All God’s Children exclusively aimed to strengthen the foundation of public support for LGBT Mississippians, aid in the passage of pro-equality legislation and bolster efforts to win marriage equality for the state’s gay and lesbian couples.